PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 The door swung out and Boltac waddled out.

-"Hello," said Boltac, "You must be the guy in charge," he said to Torvalds, "'cause, you look pissed."
+"Hello," said Boltac, "You must be the guy in charge," he said to Torvalds, "you look pissed."

 "You have stolen our Dutchy," said Torvalds.

 "Stolen, I haven't stolen anything.
-He ran away."
-Boltac said, pointing at Weeveston.
-"Besides," Boltac said with a smile, "It ain't a Dutchy.
+He ran away.
+Besides," Boltac said with a smile, "It ain't a Dutchy.
 It's a Kingdom.
 And I'm the King."

 "You are no King.
-You are not even of a royal line,"
+You are not even of a royal line,""

 "Whattya mean I'm not the King of Robrecht.
 I rode here in the King's Carriage.""